mdx-workshop/mdx-submissions21/paper.md

 Moreover, experts or highly skilled composers are able to produce sheet music for different instruments, just by listening to the mixed audio signal.
 Meanwhile, trained orchestras or bands can reproduce the original music by playing the transcribed scores.
 However, if an unskilled transcriber lacks the ability to distinguish different music sources, no matter how good the performers are, they cannot recreate the original music.
-This procedure resembles the encoder-decoder concept, widely used in the machine learning field; the transcriber is an encoder, and the orchestra/band is a decoder.
+This procedure resembles the encoder-decoder concept, widely used in the machine learning field;
+the transcriber is an encoder [@hung2020transcription; @kim2019adversarial], and the orchestra/band is a decoder[@ren2020popmag; @klejsa2019high].
 Motivated by this analogy, this paper proposes a method that aims to learn source-aware decomposed audio representations for a given music signal.
+Instead of predicting high-level representations such as scores or MIDI, our model is trained to predict discrete representations proposed in [@oord2017neural].
-To the best of our knowledge, numerous methods have been proposed for audio representation, yet no existing works have learned decomposed music representations.
+To the best of our knowledge, numerous methods have been proposed for audio representation, yet no existing works have learned decomposed music representations in discrete space.

 # Related work

-For Automatic Speech Recognition, [@baevski2020wav2vec,@sadhu2021wav2vec] used Transformer [@vaswani2017attention]-based models to predict quantized latent vectors.
+For Automatic Speech Recognition, [@baevski2020wav2vec; @sadhu2021wav2vec] used Transformer [@vaswani2017attention]-based models to predict quantized latent vectors.
 From this approach, they trained their models to understand linguistic information in human utterance.
-[@ericsson2020adversarial,@mun2020sound] learn voice style representations from human voice information.
+[@ericsson2020adversarial; @mun2020sound] learn voice style representations from human voice information.
 They applied learned representations for speech separation and its enhancement.
-Several studies have applied contrastive learning, used in representation learning@[niizumi2021byol, @wang2021multi] for computer vision.
+Several studies have applied contrastive learning, used in representation learning@[niizumi2021byol; @wang2021multi] for computer vision.

 However, the goal of this paper is different from the above audio representation researches.
 We aim to learn decomposed representations through instruments' categories.